How To Run Great Private Events During the Holidays

 Keeping staff happy and motivated during the holiday season (when they may want to spend time with family and friends) can be tough.
 Reminding them that the restaurant is their other family and of the great earning potential the holiday season provides can serve as a huge motivator.
 It’s the busiest time of year, and you want your staff to want to be there.

 All hands on deck at a private event at Untitled.

 “We all work together during the busy season—it’s all hands on deck,” says Momo.
 “It’s so important that the whole team is on board.”
 Knowing that everybody is in it together, and pulling their weight equally, can help shift doubtful staffers toward a more positive and motivated attitude.

-One way give the message that the entire staff is a team is to communicate all the details of the event to the staff working that day.
-Don’t leave important information solely in the hands the lead staff—ensure your whole team knows what’s going on by debriefing them during pre-service and sending out a team email, so everyone knows what to expect when the event is in motion.
+One way to give the message that the entire staff is a team is to communicate all the details of the event to the staff working that day.
+Don’t leave important information solely in the hands of the lead staff—ensure your whole team knows what’s going on by debriefing them during pre-service and sending out a team email, so everyone knows what to expect when the event is in motion.